"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 But yesterday--mostly--I just sat there and felt 50-years-old.
 With greying hair and a body which has become, well, tubby.

 But hey.
-Someday those young ladies in Sisterhood will be 50, too, and you know?
-I hope they will have led lives even half as wonderful as mine.
-I hope each will experience marriage with the kind of sweet guy I have, a guy who greets our cats each morning by name and steps out the backdoor and speaks to the birds at our feeders, as well.
+Someday those young ladies in Sisterhood will be 50, also, and you know?
+I hope they'll have led lives even half as wonderful as mine.
+I hope each will experience marriage with the kind of sweet guy I have, someone who greets our cats each morning by name and steps out the backdoor and speaks to the birds at our feeders, as well.
 And treats me with kindness and makes me laugh until the tears come.
 And I hope they'll have a child who changes their whole way of thinking and being.

 And I'm expecting my 50's to be even better.
 Or, truthfully, I'm trying.
-My 40's were pretty awesome (but only I would think that).
+Really, my 40's were downright awesome.
+To me, anyway. シ